victorrgez/ReinforcementLearning/README.md

 ![CartPoleTactic2](cartPole/tactics/CartPoleTactic2.gif)

 You can test these two tactics by yourself with the following script.
 You need to have installed OpenAIGym (https://towardsdatascience.com/how-to-install-openai-gym-in-a-windows-environment-338969e24d30?gi=cdb9345d454c).
-The weights file (available in the cartPole folder) should be located in the same folder than the following testing script:
+The weights file (available in the cartPole/tactics folder) should be located in the same folder than the following testing script:

 [Testing CartPole Weights](cartPole/cartPole0TestingCartPoleWeights.ipynb)